 Switching to Smart Shopping reduced our CPCs and our overall spend, almost doubled our clicks and most importantly of all delivered big improvements in ROAS, CPA, revenue and transactions.

-The time required to optimise our Shopping campaigns also sharply reduced, due to Google taking the steering wheel as we moved away from manual bidding.
+The time required to optimize our Shopping campaigns also sharply reduced, due to Google taking the steering wheel as we moved away from manual bidding.

 However, we never would’ve had the confidence to make this switch without the assurance of feed quality that DataPriceWatch provided.